 - 8. What are the arrangements for consulting young people with SEN and involving them in their education?

 SEND pupils are given a strong voice and able to say what kind of support they feel they would like.
 They are helped to do this by completing a form with the SENCO entitled “About Me” which is part of the information gathering exercise.
 SEND pupils are invited to attend their support plan review meetings and their agreement is sought in identifying targets for progress and development.
 They are also invited to attend the opening part of a multi-agency meeting and are made to feel welcome if they feel able to do so.

 - 9. What do I do if I have a concern or complaint about the SEN provision made by the school/setting?

-The school has a policy for dealing with complaints, a copy of which is available on request from the office manager.
+The school has a policy for dealing with complaints, a copy of which is available on request from the Business Manager.
 If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made by them to speak to the SENCO, who will be able to advise on formal procedures for complaints.

 - 10. How does the governing body involve other organisations and services (e.g. health, social care, local authority support services and voluntary organisations) in meeting the needs of pupils with special educational needs and supporting the families of such pupils?